 Whether you have had a small fender bender or your car has been close to demolished, getting a body shop estimate is one of the first steps that you need to take to get your car back to looking like new.
-The process of hiring a body shop to repair your vehicle can be stressful, particularly if you have just experience an automobile accident.
+The process of hiring a body shop to repair your vehicle can be stressful, particularly if you have just experience an automobile accident or had to change tires on your own in the middle of the road.
 Follow these steps to simplify the process and get your car back quicker.

 Ask the right questions.
 There are several key pieces of information that you need to gather when you ask a body shop for a quote.
 First, ask for a general base price for the required repairs, including labor.
 Although the body shop might not be able to give you an exact price, they should offer you a range in which to grand total will fall.
 Second, ask for an expected turnaround time.
 Lastly, question the business’s payment arrangement.
 Ask if you will be asked to sign a payment agreement that lists the expected price and the date that the work is expected to be completed.
 Also check on the types of payment they accept, such as cash, personal check or credit card.
 If you have a large insurance deductible, you may have to make financial arrangements to pay the body shop.